-NOTE Table 2 corresponds with the chemical compositions in ISO 3506-1 for the relevant steel grades.
+NOTE The chemical compositions given in Table 2 correspond with the chemical compositions given in ISO 3506-1:2009, Table 1, for the relevant steel grades.

-The final choice of the chemical composition within the specified steel grade is at the discretion of the manufacturer unless by prior agreement between the purchaser and the manufacturer.
+The final choice of the chemical composition within the specified steel grade is at the discretion of the manufacturer, otherwise by prior agreement between the purchaser and the manufacturer.

-In applications where risk of inter-granular corrosion is present, testing in accordance with ISO 3651-1 or ISO 3651-2 is recommended.
-In such cases, stabilized stainless steels A3 and A5 or stainless steels A2 and A4 with a carbon content not exceeding 0,03 % are recommended.
+In applications where risk of intergranular corrosion is present, testing in accordance with ISO 3651-1 or ISO 3651-2 is recommended.
+In such cases, stabilized stainless steels of grades A3 and A5 or stainless steels of grades A2 and A4 with carbon content not exceeding 0,03 % are recommended.